 Now that you're aiming for a top score, you need to finish each section ahead of time to give yourself time to double check your answers.
 A good rule of thumb is to finish the section with at least 5 minutes to spare.
 As you get better at the ACT, this will be easier to accomplish since you'll solve each question in less time.

-The ACT has pretty intense time pressure - moreso than the SAT.
-Where on the SAT I reliably finished each section with 5-10 minutes to spare, on the ACT I was often left with just 5.
+The ACT has pretty intense time pressure—more than the SAT.
+Where on the SAT I reliably finished each section with five to ten minutes to spare, on the ACT I was often left with just five.

 The real time-killers are questions you get stuck on.
 It's very easy to get sucked into a question for five minutes, frustrated that the ACT is taking a point away from you.
 Avoid this temptation.
 Follow this rule: if you've spent 30 seconds on a question and can't see how you're going to get to the answer, circle the question, and skip it.
 You'll have time at the end to come back to it.
 For now, you need to work on the other questions.